breadboard-ai/breadboard/packages/website/src/docs/getting-started.md

 ## Step 2.
 Running a board

 Let's click **Run** in the bottom right corner, which will start the board running.
-Immediately we will see that the input node is highlighted in the board view, and in the **Activity Log** on the right an input area will appear.
+Immediately we will see that the input component is highlighted in the board view, and in the **Activity Log** on the right an input area will appear.
 Let's put the following into the box:

 ```prompt
 Hello, Specialist!